Executive Summary:

 Water in Honey

 Water makes up 17% of honey, which is a relatively low water content.
-As stated above, this lower water content allows for it to have a long shelf life.
+As stated above, this lower water content gives it a long shelf life.

 Nutritious Components of Honey: Proteins, Vitamins, and Minerals